Once you're past any temporary post-breast augmentation weight changes you may find yourself wondering about weight changes down the road.

 Weight gain is extremely common immediately after breast augmentation.
-It's partly from your new implants (depending how big they are!), fluid retention and swelling.
+It's partly from your new breast implants (depending how big they are!), fluid retention and swelling.

-This short term weight gain is temporary and you'll be back to your usual weight pretty quickly (with the addition of the weight of your implants of course) *phew*.
+This short term weight gain is temporary and you'll be back to your usual weight pretty quickly (with the addition of the weight of your breast implants of course) *phew*.
 Be sure to read this article to help beat the post-op bloat!

 But what about the long term?

-Breasts Change All The Time
+Breasts Change All The Time (with or without breast implants)

 Your breasts are actually changing all the time!
 They can be bigger at certain times of the month (hello aunt flo!), if it's cold your nipples are 'on' and, as you age, sorry your girls may head south.